vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ## Troubleshooting the connector

-Some common issues that may come up when configuring the ServiceNow CMDB connector.
+Some common issues that might come up when configuring the ServiceNow CMDB connector.

 ### 'Bad URL' error  upon trying to connect